Manjula Pothos: Stunning Variegated Plants For Beginners

 Common Problems

-Being a low-maintenance plant that generally doesn’t bring you any problems, however, if not given good care, issues that affect their growth would come.
-You should have some insights into this.
+Being a low-maintenance plant, it generally doesn’t bring you any problems, however, if not given good care, issues that affect their growth would arise.
+You should have some insight into this.

 Yellow leaves